Back to Work: Early Childhood Education Scholarship Program

 - Tuition costs and any fees related to admission or enrollment

-- Books and supplies (including a reasonable amount for the cost of personal computer)
+- Books and supplies (including up to $1,000 towards the cost of a personal computer)

 - Living expenses defined as A: housing, food, clothing, transportation and out-of-pocket healthcare expenses, for students who do not contract with a school for room and board, and B: the cost of room and board, an allowance for the cost of housing and food while attending college or career school)

 - Transportation costs to/from classes

 - Support in enrollment, registration, understanding the total cost of obtaining your degree, FAFSA, CASFA, financial aid, scholarships, and more!